renproject/darknode-cli/README.md

 darknode up --name my-first-darknode --provider aws --access-key YOUR-AWS-ACCESS-KEY --secret-key YOUR-AWS-SECRET-KEY
 ```

-The Darknode Deployer will automatically use the credentials available at `$HOME/.aws/credentials` if you do not explicitly set the `--access-key` and `--secret-key` arguments.
+The Darknode CLI will automatically use the credentials available at `$HOME/.aws/credentials` if you do not explicitly set the `--access-key` and `--secret-key` arguments.

 You can also specify the region and instance type you want to use for the Darknode: